japila-books/spark-sql-internals/docs/spark-sql-AvroFileFormat.md

   dataSchema: StructType): OutputWriterFactory
 ----

-NOTE: `prepareWrite` is part of the <<spark-sql-FileFormat.adoc#prepareWrite, FileFormat Contract>> to prepare a write job.
+NOTE: `prepareWrite` is part of the <<spark-sql-FileFormat.md#prepareWrite, FileFormat Contract>> to prepare a write job.

 `prepareWrite`...FIXME